Union County Alimony Lawyer

 - Financial contributions throughout the marriage by each partner

 There are several other factors that the courts may use when determining an alimony agreement.
 Contrary to some other states, there is no specific formula for determining alimony awards in New Jersey.
-This underscores the potentially key role a Union County alimony attorney could play in advocating for a person’s rights during negotiations.
+This underscores the potentially key role a local alimony attorney could play in advocating for a person’s rights during negotiations.

 Types of Alimony

 Contingent upon the circumstances, alimony may be granted for only a short time, a specific longer period, until the recipient marries or cohabitates with someone else, or in perpetuity.
 Pendente lite is also referred to as temporary alimony and includes payment for daily expenses, divorce expenses, and more.
 If granted, this type of alimony terminates upon the finalization of a divorce.

 Once a Union County divorce concludes, spousal support may be awarded for either a limited or open duration.
 Limited durational alimony is awarded when the duration of marriage is less than 20 years old, and payments do not last longer than the marriage itself except under certain circumstances.
 Open durational alimony could be warranted if the union lasted a minimum of 20 years or if one partner is permanently disabled or financially dependent.

 An alimony lawyer in Union County could also help address more specific financial support needs.
 Rehabilitative alimony is awarded to help a dependent spouse become self-sufficient and includes payment for educational training to help them become more competitive in the job market.
 Reimbursement alimony is meant to make up for any financial contributions a higher-earning spouse made on behalf of their partner through a lump sum support payment or through incremental payments over time.